 - talking through any specific concerns your workers may have

-- explaining how you continue to review health and safety and manage risks
+- explaining how you are reviewing health and safety and managing risks

 - discussing any possible new ways of working

 - making it clear you will always listen to any concerns they may have

-Questions to help you talk about returning to work
+Questions to help you talk about returning to the workplace